 Senate Panel Approves Bill That Would Ban LGBT Discrimination in Jury Selection

-July 26, 2013 by Carolyn Simon, Associate Director of Digital Media
+July 26, 2013 by Carolyn Simon, Deputy Director of Digital Media

 A Senate panel has approved legislation that would prohibit discrimination against LGBT people in a fundamental part of American citizenship – serving on juries in federal court.